hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 So far 649 waste pickers have been onboarded, and there are plans to onboard 150 more.
 In response to COVID-19, all onboarded waste pickers were provided with safety gear including clothing and gloves.
 More than 250 meetings and training sessions have been conducted for waste pickers, and 450 waste pickers have participated in social inclusion activities.
-In 2020 these MRFs processed 1,492 tonnes of plastic waste; and duble that amount in 2021.
+In 2020 these MRFs processed 1,492 tonnes of plastic waste; and double that amount in 2021.
 To support plastic waste collection, an awareness campaign covered 1,045 households in 2020 and 55 educational institutions in 2021.